JackAdams/meteor-accounts-ldap/README.md

 #### Overview

-This is a package to implement authentication against an LDAP server and retrieval of user attributes from that server in Meteor.
+This is a package to implement authentication against a separate directory server via LDAP and retrieval of user attributes from that server.
 It is an adaptation of `hive:accounts-ldap`.

 The things that this package does differently from `hive:accounts-ldap` are: